MonikaS5/MonikaS_Portfolio/README.md

 # Monika Portfolio

 I’m **Computer Engineering graduate**, a motivated and enthusiastic entry-level MERN stack developer with a strong foundation in web development, problem-solving skills, and a keen interest in creating efficient and scalable web applications.
 I pursued Diploma in Web Page Designing and Development Program Certified by Government of India (BECIL) and Diploma in UI/UX Front End Web Development.
-Proficient in **JavaScript, Node.js, React, and MongoDB**, with hands-on experience through various personal and academic projects.
+Proficient in **JavaScript, Node.js, React, TypeScript and MongoDB**, with hands-on experience through various personal and academic projects.

 ## Sharing my project work here